RookeriesDevelopment/rook-reactnative-sdks-docs/rook-apple-health/README.md

 # SDK Apple Health in React Native

 Steps to integrate Apple Health Data extraction and transmission into your app.
+If you need a more detailed description example look at out [demo app](https://github.com/RookeriesDevelopment/rook_demo_app_ios_react_native)

 ## Content